 Although fine for the news and maybe even the occasional scripted TV show, built-in TV speakers just don’t cut it when watching a movie, playing an action-packed game, or getting lost in your favorite tunes.
 Enveloping yourself in every detail and filling the room from all sides so that each word, raindrop, rumble, and note wraps around you—that’s entertainment.

-The best home theater systems draw you in and encourage suspension of disbelief so you can shut out reality for a while and chill.
+The best home theater systems draw users in and encourage suspension of disbelief so they can shut out reality for a while and chill.
 Read on to learn about the important factors to consider as you shop for a home theater system and discover a selection of products that are among the best you can buy.